josdoaitran/josdoaitran.github.io/_posts/2025/2021-02-16-unofficial-premium-course-web-application-testing.md

    - What is Functional vs. Non-functional Testing in Web app
    - What is Manual vs. Automated Testing in web application
    - Black Box, White Box, and Gray Box Testing for Web application and example
+   - Software Development life cycle (SDLC) with Application.

 3. `Part 3 - Testing levels and Testing types in Web application testing`
    - Testing levels defines the stages at which different types of testing are conducted.
 In Web application, we should understand the crucial knowledge in Unit-Test, Integration-Test, System-Test, User Acceptance Test.
 How the testing process should be to assure the quality of product.
    - Testing types defines what aspect of the application is being tested.
 We should understand: how and when we should do: Smoke Test, Regression Test, Functional Test and Non-Functional Test, ...
    - How we can do exploratory testing for a web application ?

-4. `Part 4 - Test Planning and Strategy`
+4. `Part 4 - Test Planning and Strategy in Web application testing`
    - Understanding requirements and test objectives.
 The example requirements or specifications
    - Test case design and prioritization: How to write functional and non-functional testing cases for a feature of web application.
    - Test Cases management tools: Jira, Xray, TestRails, Excel, Trello, ...